This post contains affiliate links which means I receive a small commission if you make a purchase at no extra cost to

 I used to own a wardrobe overflowing with clothes.
 After spending 13 years as a stay at home mum, I enjoyed buying proper clothes when I went back into the workforce.
 I shopped the sales and grabbed some great bargains – pretty much anything that was cheap that fit me.
 I didn’t put an awful lot of thought into it.
 Buying lots of cheap clothes seemed smart at the time.

-Then I found myself with a wardrobe full of clothes and nothing that I felt like wearing.
+Then I found myself with a wardrobe full of clothes and nothing to wear.
 I would wear clothes out of guilt because I hadn’t worn them for ages.
 Getting ready for work in the morning was time-consuming and stressful!
 Then, one day I was flipping through my Pinterest feed, as you do, and I stumbled across the idea of the 40 Hanger Closet.

 This changed my life.

 After doing a fair amount of research into capsule wardrobes and minimalism, I took the plunge and gave away 2/3 of my clothes.

 This was a pretty drastic step at the time.
 I went out and purchased 40 good quality timber coat hangers (I like these ones).
 I culled all duplicate clothing, so I only kept one pair of black pants, one white t-shirt etc. I planned it carefully, and then I was brutal.

 That was two years ago.

 Looking back from here, reducing my wardrobe was one of the best things I have ever done, and I will never go back to owning a lot of clothes.

 Since that first cull, I have modified the original rules to a sustainable version that works for me.